Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 8. Goddess Tulajabhavani gave him a divine sword, which is known as Bhavani Talwar.
 The sword is in Britain nowadays.

-No need to tell this great king of India has become a legend himself.
+No need to tell that this great king of India has become a legend himself.
 Some people think he was an incarnation of God and worship him.
 There is a temple of Shivaji Maharaj in Sindhudurg Fort.
-Maharashtra Government is going to build a monument of Shivaji in the Arabic Sea near Mumbai.
+The Maharashtra Government is going to build a monument of Shivaji in the Arabian Sea near Mumbai.
 The horse-riding statue of Shivaji will be taller than that of the Statue of Liberty.

 1. Indra Jimi Jrumbha Par: